mini024/contraction-tracker-page/_pages/privacypolicy.md

 <br>

 ## 1.0 Information We Collect

+### 1.1 Personal Information
-We do not collect any information, all contraction data is stored locally on your phone.
+We do not collect any personal or contraction information, all contraction data is stored locally on your phone.

+### 1.2 Debugging Information
+If there is a crash experience we collect the technical information to be able to fix the issue.
+This doesn't include any information that can identify the user.